Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Details and Extended Analysis of Lg -Function and NTK

-Fig. \ref{fig:idp-weights}, which illustrates the neural network's learned weights for actions in two distinct datasets, provides a compelling visual representation of the ideas outlined in Assumption \ref{assumption:ntk dominance}.
-Specifically, the figure displays the first layer's weight matrix $W_1$ from a two-layer Multilayer Perceptron (MLP) $Q$-network trained on the Inverted Double Pendulum using Implicit $Q$-Learning (IQL).
+Figure \ref{fig:idp-weights}, illustrating the neural network's learned weights for actions in two distinct datasets, provides a compelling visual representation of the over-generalization results presented in Figure \ref{fig:idp-q}.
+Specifically, the figure displays the first layer's weight matrix $W_1$ from a two-layer MLP $Q$-network trained on the Inverted Double Pendulum using Implicit $Q$-Learning (IQL).
 This network is defined as $Q(s,a)=W_2 \text{ReLU}\left(W_1 (s,a)+b_1\right)+b_2$, where $W_1$ is a key focus due to its direct interaction with the concatenated state and action inputs.
 The dimensions of the weight matrix $W_1$ are $32 \times (\text{dim}(\mathcal{S})+\text{dim}(\mathcal{A}))$, where $\text{dim}(\mathcal{S})=11$ and $\text{dim}(\mathcal{A})=1$ represent the dimensions of the state and action spaces, respectively.
-The figure contrasts the learned weights in datasets with different action spreads: a narrow spread (expert dataset) and a wider spread (medium dataset).
+The figure contrasts the learned weights in datasets with different action spreads and the diversity of the $Q$-values: a narrow spread (expert dataset) and a wider spread (medium dataset).

 For the expert dataset (Fig. \ref{fig:idp-weights}(a)), the action-related elements of $W_1$ (the last column elements) are learned as zero.
 This intriguing result indicates that the network, during its training, learns not to differentiate between actions across all states, leading to uniformly flat $Q$-values for all actions.
 Such behavior is characteristic of datasets with a narrower action spread, where the actions are more clustered and coherent.
 The network's tendency to not distinguish between different actions in such a dataset is a direct consequence of the limited diversity, requiring less differentiation in the action representation.